Discrete Logarithm

 be expressed as the product of elements of a small subset of G

-The attack is so powerful that to provide 80-bit security the prime of a DLP in
+The attack is so powerful that to provide 80

 Pre-Computation